THE BULL TERRIER CLUB OF VICTORIA INC.

 About Bull Terriers

 The modern Bull Terrier’s appearance is what first sets him apart from other breeds.
 He retains the compact muscular body of his predecessors, but his head is egg shaped when viewed from the front, and from the side the profile slopes down in a convex manner to the tip of the nose (often called a roman nose).
-They are also the only breed of dog with triangular eyes.
+They are also the only breed of dog with triangular eyes, sunk deep into the head (a trait that helped them avoid eye damage in the pits).
+Whilst this appearance can be intimidating to those who don’t know the breed well, people are often surprised at just how affectionate Bull Terriers are.
+They are truly at home on the couch and will absolutely not tolerate being left out of the family.
+Their obstinate nature should not be mistaken for stupidity.
+They are highly intelligent, bred to work independently of the master and so obedience is not one of their strong points.
+However with firm and consistent training and leadership, they thrive.
+They have a great sense of humour, imagination and personality, and simply like to do things on their terms.

-It is for this reason that a bull terrier must be socialised from a puppy with other dogs and animals.
-They must be on a lead when in areas where they may encounter dogs, animals or children.
-Not all dogs (or people) appreciate the bull terriers rough and tumble style of play.
-You will often see dogs of fighting heritage display their techniques during play by wrestling and chesting one another, chewing legs and holding their playmate’s throat.
-This type of play is all fun and games to bull terriers but other dogs may not appreciate this behaviour and take offense.
+Bull terriers are wonderful companions and family dogs but they are not for everyone.
+Bull terriers must be socialised from a puppy with other dogs and animals.
+They should be on a lead when in areas where they may encounter dogs, animals or children.
+Not all dogs (or people) appreciate the bull terriers rough and tumble style of play, and take offense.
 Whilst you may trust your bully, you can never trust other dogs and if an altercation erupts, the bull terrier will usually be blamed regardless of who started it.

 Bull terriers make excellent indoor dogs and generally consider it an insult if separated from the rest of the pack.
 They love luxury and will want to sit on your knee on the couch (despite many of them being far too big to be lap dogs).
 They are also heater hogs, and will get in the heater if you let them.
 They also do well as outside dogs as long as they get to spend lots of time with you and your family.
 Outside, they require protection from the summer heat and sun (they are notorious sunbathers) and also from the winter cold.
-If you decide to put a coat on your bully, you may want to start with a cheap one until they are used to wearing it, a coat can be just something else to chew on whilst killing time.
+If you decide to put a coat on your bully, you may want to start with a cheap one until they are used to wearing it, a coat can be just something else to chew on.

 All in all, bull terriers are playful, clownish, witty, silly, humorous, stubborn and conniving all in one.
 And a warning, once you have met or owned a bully, you will be hooked for life.
 Their charm lasts forever.
 Many people who enquire about buying a bully for the first time remember growing up with one.
 It is also not uncommon to for people who have an ageing bull terrier, to purchase a replacement pup.
 They cannot bear to not have a bully in their life!